fratajcz/speos/docs/source/extension.rst

         tag: Immune_Dysregulation
         field: ground_truth

 This setting is also the default, but we define it anyway so that you know what to change if you want to run it for a differend ground truth.
-This settings means that it will look for the substring ``Immune_Dysregulation`` in the field ``ground_truth`` of all GWAS-to-disease-gene mappings and select all those that match.
+This settings means that it will look for the substring :obj:`Immune_Dysregulation` in the field :obj:`ground_truth` of all GWAS-to-disease-gene mappings and select all those that match.

-Look what happens if we start a training run now after we have registered our FOO GWAS trait in ``extensions/mapping.json``:
+Look what happens if we start a training run now after we have registered our FOO GWAS trait in :obj:`extensions/mapping.json`:

 .. code-block:: console